eslint/eslint/docs/src/use/configure/migration-guide.md

 };
 ```

-#### Flat Config Examples

-Here is a configuration with the default glob pattern:
+For the flat config, here is a configuration with the default glob pattern:

 ```javascript
 // eslint.config.js